 The SS Florizel, named for Prince Florizel of Shakespeare's The Winter's Tale, was built by C. O'Connell & Company of Glasgow, Scotland.
-The vessel was commissioned in 1909 by Bowring Brothers, the operators of the New York, Newfoundland and Halifax Steamship Company.
-One of the first ships in the world built specifically for the challenges of the icy North Atlantic waters off Newfoundland Labrador, the Florizel was classified as a luxury liner, and was the flagship of Bowring Brothers Red Cross Steamship Line.
+The vessel was commissioned in 1909 by Bowring Brothers, the operators of the New York, Newfoundland, and Halifax Steamship Company.
+One of the first ships in the world built specifically for the challenges of the icy North Atlantic waters off Newfoundland Labrador, the Florizel was classified as a luxury liner and was the flagship of Bowring Brothers Red Cross Steamship Line.

 In addition to transporting passengers to and from St. John's, Newfoundland, Halifax, Nova Scotia, and New York, the ship was modified each spring for use in the Newfoundland Seal Hunt.
 The vessel was also used as a troop carrier during world War I and was the ship that transported the famous "first 500."
-The first 500 were the volunteers of the Newfoundland Regiment, known as the Blue Puttees, to the battle in Europe.
+The first 500 were the volunteers of the Newfoundland Regiment, known as the Blue Puttees, that were taken to the battle in Europe.

 The Florizel's Last Voyage

 At 8 pm on Saturday, February 23, 1918 the Florizel, with Captain William Martin at the helm, left St. John's bound for Halifax then on to New York.
 On board were 138 passengers and crew.
 Included in the passengers was J. S. Munn, the managing director of the Red Cross Line, and his three year old daughter Betty, Granddaughter of Sir Edgar Bowring, one of the partners in Bowring Brothers Ltd. They would never reach their destination.